getmaxun/maxun_docs/docs/robot/crawl/introduction.md

 ## ❌ When Not to Use Crawl Robots

-1. You only need data from a single page (use Extract or Scrape robots instead)
+1. You only need data from a single page (use Extract or Scrape instead)
 2. You need complex interactions like logins or form submissions
-3. You need to extract structured data in a specific format (use Extract robots)
+3. You need to extract structured data in a specific format (use Extract)
 4. You need to control the exact order pages are visited

-For complex workflows with user interactions, use Extract robots instead.
+For complex workflows with user interactions, use Extract instead.

 ## Using with SDK

-Crawl robots are available through the <a href="/sdk/sdk-crawl">Maxun SDK</a> for programmatic usage and integration into your applications.
+Crawl is available through the <a href="/sdk/sdk-crawl">Maxun SDK</a> for programmatic usage and integration into your applications.